telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

 ### Opening

-It is common to open a Dialog as the result of a user action, rather than on the `load` event of the page.
-The [Dialog API](/api/javascript/ui/dialog) provides methods for handling these scenarios.
-Basically, the widget can be initialized as non-visible and opened when needed.
+Usually, a Dialog is opened as a result of a user action rather than of the `load` event of the page.
+The [Dialog API](/api/javascript/ui/dialog) provides methods for handling such scenarios.
+Basically, the widget can be initialized as non-visible and can opened when needed.

-The example below demonstrates how to  open a Kendo UI Dialog on button click.
+The example below demonstrates how to open a Kendo UI Dialog on a button click.

 ###### Example